Overview & Career Outcomes

 Designed for working professionals - Our online course format offers unmatched flexibility to suit your busy lifestyle, while our extensive graduate student services ensure you remain connected to the Lasell community and fully supported throughout your program.

-Expert faculty focused on your success - Faculty members are not only accomplished teachers - they are accomplished professionals in their field.
+Expert faculty focused on your success - Faculty members are not only accomplished teachers - they have accomplished professionals in their field.
 They bring deep insight, extensive experience, and above all, a true desire to help you achieve your goals.

 Advance your career-apply today!